 - Allows Euro routing on baseless installs

 - Seat is light and easier to carry than some others

 - Harness material is thin and prone to twisting

-This has been one of my favorite rear facing only seats that I’ve used with Anders.
+This has been one of my favorite rear facing only seats that I’ve used with my son.
 He fits well and seems comfortable.
 It’s also a very lightweight seat so carrying around all 18 lbs of him doesn’t seem like such a hard thing to do.
 The few drawbacks I’ve found are very minor and consist of mostly harness issues.
 The harness material is thin and can twist easily, the harness needs to be rethreaded to adjust the hip strap positions making it a bit time consuming, and the velcro can get in the way of tightening as the child gets bigger.
 Other than those few downfalls, I’m really impressed with the Urbini Petal.